-As an overarching aim in its four year plan, the Council is committed to closing the inequality gap.
+In its four year plan, the Council is committed to closing the inequality gap.
 We see public art as having a particularly powerful role in democratising culture to support communities' economic and social wellbeing.
 We believe that investing money and time in people (artists, producers and communities) creates a legacy of local empowerment, ownership and identity.

-In support of addressing the climate emergency, we are also very keen to support and enable imaginative and ambitious public art commissioning that connects to wider social value objectives around building ecological resilience and learning and skills.
+In support of addressing the climate emergency, we wish to support and enable imaginative and ambitious public art commissioning that connects to wider social value objectives around building ecological resilience and learning and skills.

-The Council requires community engagement in the development of public art programmes to support these two overarching aims of the Council plan.
+The Council requires community engagement in the development of public art programmes to support these aims of the Council plan.
 Community and stakeholder engagement should seek to uncover the local community's relationship to the site, their needs and aspirations.
 The nature of such involvement will vary from site to site, programme to programme, commission to commission.